spraakbanken/korp-backend/README.md

 ## Database tables

-This section describes the database tables needed to use the Dependency Relations, Lexeme Count and Trend Diagram features.
+This section describes the database tables needed by the dependency-relation, lexeme-count, token-distribution, and time-based frequency routes.
 If you don't need any of these features, you can skip this section.

 ### Database tables for dependency relations

 The dependency relation data consists of head-relation-dependent triplets and frequencies.
 For every corpus, you need six database tables.
 The prefix of the table names (`relations` by default) can be configured using the `DB_DEPENDENCY_RELATIONS_TABLE_PREFIX` variable.
-The table structures are as follows:
+The table structures are as follows (the `CORPUSNAME` part of the table names should be replaced with the actual corpus name, in uppercase):

 ```text
 Table name: relations_CORPUSNAME